 I am running out of free space on my virtual machine (VM), and I want to increase the size of the virtual hard disk.

-Note: This article does not apply to Boot Camp based VMs, where the primary partition size cannot be increased as its size predefined by Boot Camp Assistant.
+Note: This article does not apply to Boot Camp-based VMs, where the primary partition size cannot be increased as its size is predefined by Boot Camp Assistant.

 In case you increased the size of the disk in the VM configuration, but Windows shows the same disk size, please refer to KB 123372.